KillrVideo/killrvideo.github.io/src/site/docs/guides/microservices-tier.md

 are grouped together in Git repos by programming language to make it easy for a developer to get all the interesting code for their programming language of choice.

-Since Grpc supports binding multiple service implementations to a single HTTP/2 server endpoint, it also means that we can run all our microservice implementations in a single process together on a single endpoint.
+Since gRPC supports binding multiple service implementations to a single HTTP/2 server endpoint, it also means that we can run all our microservice implementations in a single process together on a single endpoint.
 Again, this is different than how we'd deploy the application in the real world.
 But we've chosen to do it this way because it makes the